SneaksAndData/github-actions/README.md

 1) To be able to use this action, your repository should contain [version tags](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases).
 This action relies on git tags to be present in order to generate an artifact tag.
-2) This action should be placed in separate job with issue_comment pull request trigger.
+2) This action should be placed in separate job with issue_comment pull request trigger. (see Usage below)
 3) This action requires to poetry being installed in build environment (for example, by [install_poetry action](#install_poetry))

 ### Inputs